Chinese idioms R to Z ordered by English equivalent

 With only a penny you can't buy much

-You cant buy something for nothing
+You cant buy something for nothing.

 Our proverbs come with full information.
 The modern Chinese characters are given first with links that give information on the character.
-As proverbs are so old you will often see them written using the traditional form of characters; so if of the characters have been simplified the phrase is shown in brackets and gray text. .
-The characters are followed by the proverb (Chengyu) in pinyin.
+As proverbs are so old you will often see them written using the traditional form of characters; so if some of the characters have been simplified the traditional form is shown in brackets and gray text.
+The characters are followed by the proverb (normally a chéng yǔ) in pinyin.
 Next, there is a crude character by character transliteration into English, followed by a more accurate English translation.
 If this is a Chinese proverb alluding to history the meaning may still not be clear in English, so the general meaning follows.
 Finally some proverbs have fairly direct English equivalents, if so the English proverb is shown.

-Our translations are in need of improvement, so please let us know your ideas.
 For background on the types and history of proverbs please see our guide.